factorhouse/cronut/README.md

 The default StdScheduler is reset and re-used on each instantiation of a :cronut/scheduler.

-All Job and Trigger configuration should be available from configuration.

-Cronut currently supports Simple and Cron scheduling.
-Contributions warmly welcomed.

-Cron triggers default to using the system time-zone, if no trigger time-zone specifically set.
+Cron triggers default to using the system time-zone if no trigger time-zone specifically set.

+Tickets are open for the following extensions (contributions warmly welcomed):

+* #3 Implement DailyTimeInterval Trigger
+* #5 Implement CalendarInverval Trigger
+* #6 Pluggable SchedulerFactory (support more than one scheduler per JVM)

 ## Example System